thomjur/home_page/projects/religioid.md

 <h3 id="methodology">Methodology</h3>
 <p>The methodology is based on the quantitative analysis of the textual
 evidence collected in the ReligionML Corpus, consisting of sentences and short documents of diverse provenance (text snippets, tweets, etc.).
-On the one hand, the analysis will be performed by applying machine learning algorithms <span class="citation" data-cites="geron_handson_2019">(in particular from the field of unsupervised learning, see <a href="#ref-geron_handson_2019" role="doc-biblioref">Géron 2019</a>)</span> on the annotated documents of the ReligionML Corpus.
-On the other hand, established methods from the field of corpus linguistics will be applied to achieve a better understanding of the use and meaning of the terms under investigation.
+The analysis will be performed by applying machine learning algorithms <span class="citation" data-cites="geron_handson_2019">(in particular from the field of unsupervised learning, see <a href="#ref-geron_handson_2019" role="doc-biblioref">Géron 2019</a>)</span> on the annotated documents of the ReligionML Corpus.
+In addition, established methods from the field of corpus linguistics will be applied to achieve a better understanding of the use and meaning of the terms under investigation.
 These include methods such as keyword analysis, collocation analysis,